hneth/riskyr/README.md

 -   The conditional probability that Ms. Smith is actually free of hustosis given her negative test result is 99.1% (as `NPV = 0.991`).

-In case you are surprised by these answers, you are a good candidate for additional instruction in risk literacy.
-One of the strengths of `riskyr` is to analyze and view the scenario from a variety of different perspectives.
-To get you started immediately, we provide a few introductory examples that illustrate different types of visualizations.
+If find these answers surprising, you are an ideal candidate for additional insights into the realm of risk literacy.
+A key component of `riskyr` is to analyze and view a scenario from a variety of different perspectives.
+To get you started immediately, we only illustrate some introductory commands here and focus on different types of visualizations.
+(Call `riskyr.guide()` for various vignettes that provide more detailed information.)

 #### Creating a scenario from frequencies